b: 1953

 murder story

-Latimer was charged with first-degree murder, but at trial in 1994, he was convicted of second-degree murder.
-He received a life sentence with no parole for 10 years.
-He appealed the ruling several times, but the Supreme Court of Canada upheld the conviction in 2001.
+Latimer was charged with first-degree murder but ultimately convicted of second-degree murder, receiving a mandatory life sentence with no parole eligibility for 10 years.
+He appealed the verdict to the Saskatchewan Court of Appeal and later to the Supreme Court of Canada, but both upheld the conviction.
+However, a new trial was ordered in 1997 after evidence surfaced that the original Crown prosecutor had attempted jury tampering.